 Participating in the NYK Kishu Minabe Loggerhead Turtle Survey (The Sea Turtle's Tears Speak)

-I had the opportunity to participate in a volunteer survey in Minabe Town, Wakayama Prefecture, for three days from Sunday, July 21, 2024.
-The
+I had the opportunity to participate in a volunteer survey held in Minabe Town, Wakayama Prefecture, from July 21st (Sunday) for three days, supported by Nippon Yusen Kaisha (NYK Line) and

-survey was supported by NYK Line and organized by the NPO Earthwatch Japan with the cooperation of the Sea Turtle Council of Japan (Chairman: Yoshimasa Matsuzawa).
-I would like to report on the survey.
+organized by the NPO Earthwatch Japan with the cooperation of the Japan Sea Turtle Association (Chairman: Yoshimasa Matsuzawa).
+I would like to report on my experience.

 Volunteering is hard